bentrevor/mon-petit-rouge/README.markdown

 >
 > "Very nice, now... let's go."
 >
-> "I called him mon petit rouge - my little red one.
+> "I called him Mon Petit Rouge - my little red one.
 I fed him each day.
 He looked at me through the cage with his little golden eyes."
 >
 > "I know!
 Let's travel back to earth now, okay?"
 >
 > "I didn't want the hounds to tear him apart, but they were ravenous and howling for the hunt.
-The day of the hunt, I got up before dawn to see mon petit rouge.
+The day of the hunt, I got up before dawn to see Mon Petit Rouge.
 He was shivering in his cage.
 I opened the door, and I let him run free in the barn.
 The hounds could hear him, and they could smell him.
 They were going crazy."
 >
 > "I know the feeling."
 >